 It’s also amusing to watch Holly and Seth discount Mark’s ideas and theories.
 Especially Holly who writes true crime books and considers herself an expert on serial killers.
 This has an effect on Mark.
 He starts to question his urge to kill and he starts to develop feelings for Holly.

 Despite being billed as a horror comedy, Killer Concept is a fairly straight comedy until the last act.
-There’s moments where Mark’s darker nature starts to show through.
-But they’re played off with laughs, like when he’s stalking a woman until to be foiled by the cell phone he forgot to put on silent.
+There are moments where Mark’s darker nature starts to show through.
+But they’re played off with laughs like when he’s stalking a woman until to be foiled by the cell phone he forgot to put on silent.

 Once it does turn serious it’s actually somewhat anticlimactic.
 It all plays out a bit too quickly and predictably, especially after such an enjoyably different buildup.
 There isn’t enough time to fully pull off the change of tones, Payne and Dillard would probably have been better off keeping things on a quirky note right until the end.